 The Lakeville, Indiana company’s entry into stock car competition came at Nascar’s invitation, following an attempted hostile buyout of Goodyear that might have put its racing program in jeopardy (thus leaving Nascar without a tire supplier).

-Throughout the 1988 and 1989 seasons there ensued a brief but bitter tire warOpens in a new tab. between the two companies.
+Throughout the 1988 and 1989 seasons there ensued a brief but bitter tire war between the two companies.
 Hoosier’s tires were considered softer and faster, while Goodyears had the durability and safety advantage.

 While each supplier faced a multitude of setbacks, in the end Goodyear’s new radial tire became the standard after an impressive debut at the First Union 400 at North Wilkesboro Speedway.